karljakoblarsson/types-notes/index.md

 % Lp1 2017

 Notes taken during the Chalmers course Types for Programs and Proofs.
-They are quite messy and are lacking most of the proofs.
-I tried to write down any important or unintuitive step in proofs.
+They are written during the lectures and not edited afterwards so they are quite messy.
+Most of the proofs are missing but I tried to write down any important or unintuitive step in proofs.

-The notes are stored on [github](https://github.com/karljakoblarsson/types-notes "karljakoblarsson/types-notes").
+The notes are hosted on [github](https://github.com/karljakoblarsson/types-notes "karljakoblarsson/types-notes").
 Please improve them and send a pull request!

+As you cans see lecture 4 appears two times but the content is different.
+Something is wrong but hopefully most of the content is there.

 - [Lecture 1](types.html "Lecture 1")
 - [Lecture 2 (Agda)](lecture2.agda "Lecture 2")